D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 tag:Enviroment
 [tag[Enviroment]]

-Tags on a resource are an array ov objects with each having a name and a value.
+Tags on a resource are an array of objects with each having a name and a value.

 `"effect": "deny"`
 OPTIONS-3: equals | notContains | notIn